Breigner01/HUB_challenge/README.md

-# Challenges proposed by the hub at Epitech during this quarantine caused by coronavirus
+# Challenges proposed by Epitech's HUB during this quarantine period

 ## Challenge 01